 The Windows Store, Microsoft Store, whatever you want to call it, isn’t the most popular store out there, riddled as it is with bugs, crashes, and a tendency to just outright not work.
-It does have some good stuff in it, though (like these free apps), and if you’re a gamer, then you may find that you need to have access to it to download games like Forza Horizon 3 and Gears of War 4.
+It does have some good stuff in it, though (like these free apps), and if you’re a gamer, then you may find that you need to have access to it to download games from the Microsoft stable like Forza Horizon 4 and Gears of War 4.

 So it’s good to have it working.
 If your Windows Store stops working, however, here are the best fixes to get it back up and running.